Smoking raises the risk of other health problems. It slows healing and causes harm to the body.

 Wash hands thoroughly and often.
-Hand washing is the most effective method of decreasing the chance of catching colds and flu.
-Carry hand sanitizer for times when washing is not convenient.
+Hand washing is the best way to prevent cold and the flu.
+Carry hand sanitizer for times when washing can't be done.

-Try to avoid crowds, especially during cold and flu season.
+Try to stay away from crowds, mainly during cold and flu season.

-Avoid touching eyes, mouth, and nose to after coming in contact with surfaces or objects.
+Try not to touch your eyes, mouth, and nose after touching other surfaces or objects.

-Ask your doctor about immunization against the flu and pneumonia.
+Ask your doctor about getting vaccines to protect against the flu and pneumonia.

 Support groups for people with your type of cancer

-Professional support from social workers, psychologists, and/or psychiatrists who are trained to help support cancer patients and their families
+Professional support from social workers, psychologists, or psychiatrists who are trained to help support cancer patients and their families

 Family and caregivers may also need support.
-Encourage them to seek support groups or counseling geared toward them.
+Have them seek support groups or counseling geared toward them.

-Testicular cancer found in advanced stages can be harder to treat.
-Some people choose treatments to ease cancer complications or choose to stop treatment completely.
-End-of-life planning may be a necessary step to help make your wishes clear.
-Considerations may include:
+Testicular cancer found in later stages can be harder to treat.
+Some people choose ways to ease related health problems or to stop treatment completely.
+It may be realistic to begin end-of-life planning.
+This may mean: